Structural results for the Tree Builder Random Walk: Introduction

 have the same limit as~\eqref{BAtlogn}.

-As far as the \emph{difference} between $(H_{nt})_{t\in [0,\infty)}$ and $(H^{\mathrm{BA},\hat n}_{\hat{n}t})_{t\in [0,\infty)}$ is concerned, that could become visible only on time-scales much larger than $\log n$.
-Namely, since \name\ grows a new leaf only at every $\approx n^\gamma$th step, the time scale should not be smaller than this if we want to see the growth.
-However, the hitting and mixing times on a BA tree with $\hat n \approx n^{1-\gamma}$ vertices are $n^{1-\gamma+o(1)}$, which is of much smaller order.
-That is, on the time scale $n^\gamma$, the walker is ``all the time everywhere on the tree simultaneously,'' hence there seems to be no interesting scaling limit for the height of the TBRW at this time-scale. \end{problem}
+As far as the \emph{difference} between $(H_{nt})_{t\in [0,\infty)}$ and $(H^{\mathrm{BA},\hat n}_{\hat{n}t})_{t\in [0,\infty)}$ is concerned, that could become visible only on time-scales much larger than the scale $\sigma_n^2 \asymp \sigma_{\hat n}^2 \asymp \log n$ that we have been discussing so far.
+Namely, since \name\ grows a new leaf only at every $\approx n^\gamma$th step (at a crude, undefined level of precision), the time scale should not be smaller than this if we want to see the growth.
+However, we expect the hitting and mixing times on a BA tree with $\hat n \approx n^{1-\gamma}$ vertices to be $n^{1-\gamma+o(1)}$, which is of much smaller order.
+That is, on the time scale $n^\gamma$, the walker is ``all the time everywhere on the tree simultaneously,'' hence there seems to be no interesting scaling limit for the height of the TBRW on this time-scale. \end{problem}

-\begin{problem}[The regime $1/2 < \gamma\leq 2/3$ for $\cL_n=\mathsf{Ber}(n^{-\gamma})$] Here it still holds that an optimal stationary time is typically reached earlier than the next growth time, hence the growth process is typically similar to the BA tree process; however, the growth a.s.~happens infinitely many times much earlier than any optimal stationary time; in fact, w.h.p.~there are at least $n^{\eps}$ growth times that are at most $n^{-\eps}$ fraction of the volume of the current tree, for some $\eps=\eps(\gamma)>0$.
+\begin{problem}[The regime $1/2 < \gamma\leq 2/3$ for $p_n \asymp n^{-\gamma}$] Here it still holds that an optimal stationary time is typically reached earlier than the next growth time, hence the growth process is typically similar to the BA tree process; however, the growth a.s.~happens infinitely many times much earlier than any optimal stationary time; in fact, w.h.p.~there are at least $n^{\eps}$ growth times that are at most $n^{-\eps}$ fraction of the volume of the current tree, for some $\eps=\eps(\gamma)>0$.
 Based on this, we are expecting that the process is actually distinguishable from the BA process: their total variation distance, up to time $n$, goes to $1$ as $n\to\infty$.

 The intuition is as follows.
 In the BA tree process, it is easy to prove that within the first $n$ steps w.h.p.~there are only $n^{o(1)}$ instances where the smallest subtree containing two consecutive leaf additions has volume $n^{o(1)}$.
 On the other hand, if the TBRW process could be coupled with a uniformly positive probability to agree with the BA process from some time on, then one should be able to prove, using known structural properties of BA trees, that, among the growth times that are at most $n^{-\eps}$ fraction of the current volume, there are $n^{\eps'}$ many, for some $\eps'>0$, in which the walker did not manage to get far enough to escape a small sub-tree containing the previous leaf addition --- a contradiction.